Module Review: Neural Networks

 1. Key Takeaways

-• Activation Functions: Essential for introducing non-linearity.
+• Activation Functions: Essential for introducing non-linearity, allowing the network to learn complex, real-world patterns.

 • ReLU: Standard for hidden layers.
+It mitigates the vanishing gradient problem and is computationally efficient (max(0, x)).

-• Softmax: Used for multi-class classification output.
+• Softmax: Used for multi-class classification output, converting raw scores into a normalized probability distribution.

 2. Flashcards